Canon 200D vs Nikon D5600

 Review summary: Canon 200D vs Nikon D5600

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Nikon D5600 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.